davidsrrose/profile/pages/index.md

   </div>
 </div>

-Interested python, sql, and data engineering.
+Interested in python, sql, and data engineering.

 Background in quantitative modeling and lean manufacturing process improvement.